ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

-Having given a general characterization of directed graphs as a schema, we will now show how we can _modify_ this schema to define other kinds of graphs.
+Having given this general characterization of directed graphs as a schema, we will next see how we can _modify_ this schema to define other kinds of graphs.

 ## 3.3 Other kinds of graphs